5 Holiday Hosting Tips

-During the holidays, you want to invite friends and family over to share laughter and fun in your home--but you may also struggle to find time to fix up the house and keep everything looking neat and tidy for your guests.
 I love hosting guests, especially during the holidays, but I also know how easy it is to start stressing about their presence.
-These are some of the things I've discovered that can help decrease those stress levels and make having guests fun instead of stressful.
+Below are some simple holiday hosting tips I discovered can help decrease those stress levels and make having guests fun instead of stressful.
 (Hint: The way to a guest's heart is through their stomach!)

 Are you running around in a frenzy because you know guests are coming and you just aren't ready?
 Start with a system.
 Sweep through and pick up clutter in the rooms that everyone will see first.
 (Remember, rooms that they won't see aren't important right now--you can save those for after your guests are gone!)
 Then, clean from top to bottom, so that you're knocking dirt and debris down to the floor before you've cleaned it, not after.
 Work from left to right or work counterclockwise through each room so that you can be sure you've hit all the important places.
 With a system in place, it's easier to see where you've been and what you still have to do, too.